mvolkmann/MyUnixEnv/notes/GoNotes.md

 All Go code resides in some package.

-All Go source files must start with a `package` statement.
+All source files must start with a `package` statement that includes a package name.
 The package name must match the name of the directory that holds the file, unless the package name is "main".

+The `main` function is the starting point of all Go applications and must defined in a source that starts with `package main`.
+This is the only package that does not need to match the name of its directory.

 The source files that define the package can have any file name that ends in `.go`.

-For example, if the file `foo.go` is in a directory named `bar`, the first non-comment line in the file must be `package bar`.
+For example, if the file `foo.go` is in a directory named `bar`, the first non-comment line in the file should be `package bar`.

 Changing a package name requires renaming the directory and modifying the `package` statement in all the files.
 It seems Go missed an opportunity to infer the package name from the directory name.

-Package names used within an application or library are not required to be unique, but their import paths must be unique.
+Packages used within an application or other package are not required to have unique names, but their import paths must be unique.
 For example, the import paths `alpha/one` and `beta/one` can coexist even though the package name for both is `one`.

-GRONK
+However, to use both in the same source file, one of them will need to be given an alias (described later).

-Packages contributed by the community, not in the standard library, must be installed, typically using `go get package-url`.
+Packages contributed by the community (not in the standard library) must be installed, typically using `go get package-url`.
 The `go get` command installs packages under `$GOPATH/src` regardless of the directory from which it is run.
 For example, `go get github.com/julienschmidt/httprouter` installs the package in `$GOPATH/src/github.com/julienschmidt/httprouter`.
-This avoids path conflicts.
+Using the package URL avoids path conflicts.

-To import the package, use an `import` statement with a string that is the package URL without the <https://> prefix.
+To import the package, include an `import` statement with a string that is the package URL without the <https://> prefix.
+For example, `import "github.com/julienschmidt/httprouter"`.

-To use this package in a .go file, `import "github.com/julienschmidt/httprouter"` and refer to the names it exports by preceding them with `httprouter.`.
+Refer to the names it exports by preceding them with `httprouter.`.
+For example, `httprouter.ResponseWriter`.
+There is not a way to add the exported names to the current namespace to avoid using the `pkgName.` prefix.

+An `import` imports all the exported symbols in a given package.
+It is not possible to import just a subset of the exported symbols.

 It is recommended that your own packages reside in directories that reflect their eventual URL should they be publish in the future.
 For example, if I created a package named `mypkg` it should be in the directory `src/github.com/mvolkmann/mypkg`.
-Other packages would import this with
+Other packages could import this with
 `import "github.com/mvolkmann/mypkg"`
-and refer to names it exports with a prefix of `mypkg.`
+and refer to the names it exports with a prefix of `mypkg.`

-The `main` function is the starting point of all Go applications and must in the `main` package.
-This is the only package that does not need to match the name of its directory.

-The `import` keyword is used to import all exported symbols (names that start uppercase) from given packages.
+The `import` keyword imports all exported symbols (names that start uppercase) from given packages.
-Unused imports are treated as errors and some editors automatically remove them.

 To import one package, `import "pkgName"`.
 To import multiple packages, `import ("pkgName1" "pkgName2" ...)`.

-The strings given to `import` are simple names for standard library packages or slash-separated paths where the last part is the package name for community packages.
-For example, in `import "math/rand"` the package name is "rand".

-Exported names must be referenced with `pkgName.ExportedName`.
-There is not a way to add the exported names to the current namespace to avoid using the `pkgName.` prefix.
+Unused imports are treated as errors and some editors automatically remove them.

+The strings specified after `import` are slash-separate names.
+For standard library packages these can be a single name like `"strings"` or a name like `"math/rand"`.
+For community packages these are URLs without the `https://` prefix.

 An alias for a package name can be defined with `import alias "pkgName"`.
 Note that the alias name is not surrounded by quotes, but the package name is.
 When an alias is defined, exported names in the package are referenced with `alias.ExportedName`.

-An `import` imports all the exported symbols in a given package.
-It is not possible to import just a subset of the exported symbols.

-Circular imports where an import triggers the import of the current package are also treated as errors.
+Circular imports where an import triggers the import of the current package are treated as errors.

 ## Error Handling